-Although it doesn't always seem true, not everyone travels to Macau for the gaming tables.
-And for that unique group, there is Pousada de São Tiago.
-Set away from the action on the scenic tip of the peninsula, this intimate hotel is a reminder of the island's rich Portuguese history.
-Originally a fortress built in the 1600s, it contains just twelve spacious suites, each with a balcony overlooking the inner harbor and Pearl River Delta.
-Two restaurants provide an eclectic array of culinary choices: La Paloma, serving Catalonian dishes, and Café da Barra, offering a more casual menu of Portuguese and Macanese cuisine.
-The intimate outdoor pool enjoys gorgeous views of the harbor, and the eighteenth-century Chapel of St. James adjoins the hotel's reception area and cocktail lounge, making it an ideal wedding setting.
-Bottom line: if you make only one bet while you're on Macau, a stay at the Pousada is sure to pay off.
+Hard as it is to believe, not everyone travels to Macau for the gaming tables.
+For that unique group, there is Pousada de São Tiago.
+Away from the action on the scenic tip of the peninsula, this intimate hotel is a reminder of the island's rich Portuguese history.
+Originally a fortress built in the 1600s, it contains just 12 spacious suites, each with a balcony overlooking the inner harbor and Pearl River Delta.
+Two restaurants provide an eclectic array of culinary choices: La Paloma, serving modern Catalonian dishes, and Café da Barra, offering a casual menu of Portuguese and Macanese cuisine.
+The intimate outdoor pool enjoys gorgeous views of the harbor, and the 18th-century Chapel of St. James makes an ideal wedding setting.
+Bottom line: If you make only one bet while you're in Macau, a stay at the Pousada is sure to pay off.